 It also has several features that include D-ring leash attachment, easy-to-grab handle, and reflective details for nighttime visibility.

 The life jacket comes in a range of sizes and colors — the medium and the large, probably the most fitting for German Shepherds.

 - Extra buoyant material.

 - A comfortable velcro and easy-to-fasten buckle.

 - Rescue handle and D-ring.

 - A huge range of sizes and colors.

-- A few users complained that the neck strap was pretty thick and stiff.
+- A few users complain that the neck strap is pretty thick and stiff.

 4. Outward Hound Granby Dog Life Jacket

 Made by the reputable Outward Hound brand, the Outward Hound Granby Dog is another good-quality dog life vest at an affordable price.